dnsimple/dnsimple-support/content/articles/resending-ssl-certificates-email.markdown

 ##### To resend the approval email

 1. Log into your DNSimple account.
-1. Go to the *Domains* tab and select the relevant domain.
+1. Go to the <label>Domains</label> tab and select the relevant domain.
-1. Scroll down to the *Active SSL Certificate* list and click on the certificate.
+1. Scroll down to the <label>Active SSL Certificate</label> list and click on the certificate.

     ![](http://f.cl.ly/items/1G3U1W1Z1q0v0n1P2y0H/dnsimple-ssl-pagelink-submitted.png)